Waiting on the World to Change: Critical reception

 "Waiting on the World to Change" received mixed reviews from music critics.
 Kelefa Sanneh of The New York Times called the song "a lovely and anger-free ode to a vaguely dissatisfied generation," while Matt Collar with AMG wrote that "Nobody — not a single one of Mayer's contemporaries — has come up with anything resembling a worthwhile anti-war anthem that is as good and speaks for their generation as much as his 'Waiting on the World to Change.
 Rolling Stone called the opening track and first single "a moving apologia for Gen Y's seeming 'apathy.
 Other reviewers commented on his progression as an artist; Tony Pascarella found the song "gives listeners, both old and new, an idea of how far Mayer has come.
 To be frank, this is no 'Your Body Is A Wonderland.'
 With Continuum, Mayer broadens his fan base by infusing a very blues and R&B-influenced sound."

 Not all reviews were glowing: Entertainment Weekly and the Los Angeles Times were both less than impressed, with the Times saying that, in the song, "his mood tightens up unpleasantly".
 Greg Kot in the Chicago Tribune also referred to the song (in his report on Mayer's appearance at the Crossroads Guitar Festival) as "[perhaps] the most spineless social-justice song ever written.
 It advocates a passive approach, whereas the song it most closely resembles --- Curtis Mayfield's classic "People Get Ready" --- urges everyone to get involved, or risk being left behind".
 Pitchfork found in the track "the gravitas of an infomercial but only a fraction of the soul", giving it the least grade.

 Commercial performance

 On February 22, 2007, it peaked at number 14 on the Billboard Hot 100 singles chart.
 It stayed on the charts for 41 weeks.
 The single also reached number 1 on Billboards Hot Adult Contemporary Tracks chart, remaining on the chart for over a year.
 It is Mayer's most successful single (both in sales and chart positions).
 To date, in the US, the single has sold over two million digital downloads, becoming the 103rd song to top the two million mark in paid downloads.
 It is Mayer's first song to reach that plateau.
 It has been certified platinum by the RIAA, a distinction for downloads and sales in excess of one million.
-The song has found success internationally as well.
-It peaked at number 17 on the Australian ARIA Digital Singles Chart.
-It also peaked at number 36 on the New Zealand RIANZ Top 40 Singles Chart.
+The song found success internationally as well.
+It peaked at number 17 on the Australian ARIA Digital Singles Chart and at number 36 on the New Zealand RIANZ Top 40 Singles Chart.